MicrosoftDocs/power-platform/power-platform/sap/explore-power-platform-and-SAP-integration.md

 :::image type="content" source="/power-platform/sap/guides/media/explore-power-platform-and-SAP-integration/FlexibleByDesign.png" alt-text="Power Platform Connectors for SAP integrates Power Platform and SAP products":::

 Power Platform essentials for SAP also includes templates and ready-to-use copilots to accelerate your Power Platform and SAP integration journey.
-This includes sample cloud flows for common SAP business processes, as well as Copilots to relieve SAP Basis adminstrators of time-consuming repetitive tasks.
+This includes sample cloud flows for common SAP business processes and Copilots to relieve SAP Basis adminstrators of time-consuming repetitive tasks.

 Power Platform connectors for SAP provide secure, encrypted integration of your SAP data with Power Platform products and connected services through hundreds of Power Platform connectors.